carpentries/mentoring-program/program-outline.md

 + Mid-Program Touch Base: November 27th
 + Mentoring Program Virtual Showcase: January 8th

 For more information, and to sign up for the info session, see the mentorship info [Etherpad](http://pad.software-carpentry.org/mentorship-info).
+[Mentor applications](https://goo.gl/forms/SO6qtGmAP7d6sIJL2) are open to instructors who have taught at least two workshops.
+[Mentee applications](https://goo.gl/forms/oM23ahltliI9t96T2) are open to instructors who have taught less than two workshops.
 ____________________________________________________________________________

 ## Carpentries Mentoring Program Highlights